 Tucked away down a bumpy dirt road in Southern Utah’s Grand Staircase-Escalante National Monument, the Devil’s Garden should be renamed something like “hoodoo playground” or “fun among the rocks.”
-Except for summer’s searing heat, there’s nothing evil about this wonderland of Navajo and Entrada sandstone refashioned by erosion into arches and hoodoos.
+Except for summer’s searing heat (I recommend visiting in spring or fall), there’s nothing evil about this wonderland of Navajo and Entrada sandstone refashioned by erosion into arches and hoodoos.

-On a Grand Staircase-Escalante road trip, Alan and I explore Devil’s Garden for a few fun hours on a spring afternoon.
+Alan and I explored Devil’s Garden for a few fun hours on a spring afternoon.
 Hole in the Rock Road, the beginning of our journey is located off Highway 12 about five miles east of Escalante.
-Thirteen miles of washboard later, we turn off to the right for the 1.5-mile drive to Devil’s Garden Recreation Area parking lot.
+Thirteen miles of washboard later, we turned off to the right for the 1.5-mile drive to Devil’s Garden Recreation Area parking lot.

-The guidebook we brought along, Falcon Guide’s Hiking Grand Staircase-Escalante & Glen Canyon Region, recommends allotting 30 minutes to an hour to explore Metate Arch, Mano Arch and a variety of hoodoos dating back to the early Jurassic period—that’s about 170 million years ago during the time the dinosaurs roamed this part of Utah.
+The guidebook we brought along, Falcon Guide’s Hiking Grand Staircase-Escalante & Glen Canyon Region, recommends allotting 30 minutes to an hour to explore Metate Arch, Mano Arch and a variety of hoodoos dating back to the early Jurassic period—that’s about 170 million years ago during the time the dinosaurs roamed southern Utah.